 Note #2: Categories will be available for all classesin either "T" - TOURING or "S" - STREET.
-Replace the "x" in the class designation

-STREET.
 Replace the "x" in the class designation above with the appropriate category that you will be competing in with your automobile (examples: PP10T (Modified in touring) or PP05S (993 in street).